jphmrst/PLC/README.md

   - type `C-x b` and switch to the buffer called “Agda information”.

 Now, error messages from Agda will appear next to your file, rather than squished beneath it.

+## Appendix: additional installs for building a local copy of the course pack

+It is not necessary to build your own local copy of the course pack rom scratch, and this page does not detail the steps for building one.
+However, if you wish to do so you should install Ruby, Jekyll (with Ruby bindings) and the Ruby `html-proofer`.

+ - On Debian systems, use

+       sudo apt-get install jekyll ruby-html-proofer

 ---